Idaho Teen Reading Challenge

 1. During the months of October – April, teens are challenged to read 8 books from the following 10 categories:

-• Award Nominee: a book nominated for an award
+• YRCA Nominee: a book nominated for a 2024 Young Reader’s Choice Award

 • Free Choice: read whatever you want!

 2. Register your library to participate in the reading challenge.
 When you register, you will have the chance to request tracking forms, bookmarks, and reading journals to hand out to teens.
-Registration for this year’s TRC is closed.
+New this year: we will also send a custom sticker that you can give to teens who complete the challenge.
+Registration will open in late August.

-3. We will mail you a set of tracking forms, bookmarks, and journals.
+3. We will mail you a set of tracking forms, bookmarks, journals, and stickers.
 You can decide how much interaction you have with teens who take the challenge – you can set up a spreadsheet or other method to track their progress, or just check in occasionally.
 When they have completed the entire challenge, they need to turn in their tracking sheet to you.
 You do not have to keep the tracking sheets.
 Do you need more materials?
-Requests more here.
+Requests more here after Oct.
+1.

 That’s it!
 Hopefully this will be a fun way to engage with teens and encourage them to discover books they love.